quarterstar/nixtra/README.md

 - Sound access is disabled for Tor Browser and other sensitive applications.
 - Certain software like Git are configured to route all traffic through Tor for anonymity.
 - Many core components utilities (like gnu coreutils) are replaced with mature Rust-written equivalents which patch out many security vulnerabilities often found in C programs, without breaking userspace.
+- Features like commits in Git use a randomized date to make it harder to pinpoint someone's timezone.
 - ...and more

 For a complete list and elaboration for the above, view [SECURITY.md](SECURITY.md).